Eficent/hr/hr_period/readme/DESCRIPTION.rst

-Adds the concept of payroll period.
+Adds the concept of period in the human resources management.

-The objective is not to restrict or complicate the payroll workflow.
-It is meant to reduce the number of clicks related to date selections and avoid mistakes.
+The objective of the module is to create periods of time to be used in the human resources management flows such as specific payroll period of time or timesheet periods.

-Adds the date of payment on the payslip and payslip batch.
+Regarding to payrolls, it adds the date of payment on the payslip and payslip batch.
 This date is automatically filled when selecting a period.

-Adds a sequence on the payslip batch name and also adds the company on the payslip batch.
+It also adds a sequence on the payslip batch name and the company on the payslip batch.